 So, you must absolutely avoid any manipulations with plugs while phantom power is ON if you are using a jack patchbay.

-By now, I have one reported case of my customer destroying a ribbon this way.
-So this risk is very much real.
+By now, I only have one reported case of destroying a ribbon this way among my customers.
+Nevertheless, this risk is real.
 XLR patchbays, however, are safe.